nathimafuleka/-magento2-cronjob-delete-24hrs-old-orders/README.md

-# magento2 cronjob delete orders that are 24hrs old
+# magento2 cronjob cancel orders that are 24hrs old
 Module CronModule_Cronjob allows you to:

 cancel old orders that taking space in your system.
 You can customize the schedule time of your cron job